NSHipster/articles/2013-01-21-nslocalizedstring.md

 Strings are perhaps the most versatile data type in computing.
 They're passed around as symbols, used to encode numeric values, associate values to keys, represent resource paths, store linguistic content, and format information.
 Having a strong handle on user-facing strings is essential to making a great user experience.

-In Foundation, there is a convenient wrapper function for denoting strings as user-facing: `NSLocalizedString`.
+In Foundation, there is a convenient macro for denoting strings as user-facing: `NSLocalizedString`.

 `NSLocalizedString` provides string localization in "compile-once / run everywhere" fashion, replacing all localized strings with their respective translation according to the string tables of the user settings.
 But even if you're not going to localize your app to any other markets, `NSLocalizedString` does wonders with respect to copy writing & editing.